English

 The primary components of a Contribution Margin Income Statement include:

-• Contribution Margin: The difference between sales revenue and variable costs.
-This figure shows how much revenue is available to cover fixed costs and contribute to profit.
+• Contribution Margin: This figure is derived from the difference between sales revenue and variable costs.
+It indicates how much revenue is available to cover fixed costs and contribute to profit.
+Understanding the contribution margin helps businesses identify which products or services are financially viable.

-• Net Income: The final profit after all costs, both variable and fixed, have been deducted from total revenue.
+• Net Income: This is the final profit after all costs, both variable and fixed, have been deducted from total revenue.
+Monitoring net income is essential for assessing the overall financial health of a business.

 Types of Contribution Margin Income Statements